oedp-comms/seekcommons-org-website/fellowship-application.md

 ---
 layout: post
-title: SEEKCommons Fellowship Application
+title: Applications Now Open for the 2024 SEEKCommons Fellowship

-show_tile: false
+show_tile: true
 ---
-# Applications Now Open for the 2024 SEEKCommons Fellowship

 ## About SEEKCommons

 The Socio-Environmental Knowledge Commons (SEEKCommons) project is dedicated to building pathways for horizontal collaborations across Science and Technology Studies (STS), Open Science (OS), and socio-environmental researchers and community organizers.